clare-abreu/ocean_temperature_microbes/code/README.txt

 calc_WMCN_WMGR_functions.py:
 These functions calculate WMCN (and WMGR) for each sample in a dataset.
 The datasets used for these functions are in the Generic Data folder of data/.

+analiz_environmental_data.Rmd:
+These notebook contains the workflow to use Generalized Additive Models and compute the effect of available environmental predictors on WMCN and WMGR.
+This notebook reproduce the results reported in Fig. 3 and Table S1.
+The imported dataset is available in the Generic Data folder as X.